FlowingCode/DevelopmentConventions/conventional-commits.md

 ### 5. Footer
 Optional.
 Contains additional information about breaking changes (`BREAKING CHANGE:` footer), and it is also the place to reference GitHub issues that this commit Closes (`Closes` footer).
 Other footers may be provided following a convention similar to [git trailer format](https://git-scm.com/docs/git-interpret-trailers).

+One or more footers may be provided one blank line after the body.
+Each footer must consist of a word token, followed by either a `:<space>` or `<space>#` separator, followed by a string value.
+Footer tokens are case-insensitive, with the exception of of `BREAKING CHANGE` (which must be uppercase).

 ```
 BREAKING CHANGE: <description>
 Closes #42